amusecode/amuse/doc/install/howto-install-AMUSE.rst

     > pip install amuse

-this will attempt to fetch and install the amuse-framework package, and the code packages.
-If one of the code fails, you can install packages by hand.
+this will attempt to fetch and install the amuse-framework package, and the code packages (amuse-<code>) and python prerequisites.
+If one of the code fails to build, you can install packages by hand.

 Pip managed install from repository checkout
 ============================================